ProjetsPL/treehouse-theme/us/_posts/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

   walls or choose charcoal grey elements: furniture, accessories and flooring.
 Charcoal is very universal, therefore you should consider using it as an element of home decor.'
+main_keywords:
+- charcoal
+- charcoal color
+- charcoal grey
+- charcoal gray
+- what color is charcoal
+- what color goes with charcoal gray

 ---
 ## Charcoal - what color is it?